pymupdf/PyMuPDF/docs/page.rst

       Return the draw commands of the page.
 These are instructions which draw lines, rectangles, quadruples or curves, including properties like colors, transparency, line width and dashing, etc.

       :returns: a list of dictionaries.
-Each dictionary item contains one or more single draw commands which belong together: they have the same properties (colors, dashing, etc.).
-This is called a **"path"** in the PDF specification, but the method works the same for **all document types**.
+Each dictionary item contains one or more single draw commands belonging together: they have the same properties (colors, dashing, etc.).
+This is called a **"path"** in PDF, but the method **works for all document types**.

-      The path dictionary has been designed to be compatible with the methods and terminology of class :ref:`Shape`.
+      The path dictionary has been designed to be compatible with class :ref:`Shape`.
 There are the following keys:

             ============== ============================================================================
             Key            Value